Imconsidering/Imconsidering/README.md

-idk why i have this
-dont ask
 yes.

-- 📫 How to reach me, lowk alive on discord
+-  How to reach me, lowk alive on discord
-- 😄 Pronouns: cats
+- Pronouns: cats
-- ⚡ Fun fact: cats
+- Fun fact: cats